I'm not racist but....

 A Reconciliation Week event at the University of Sydney

-To further stimulate conversations about racism in Australia, the NSW Reconciliation Council has pulled together a panel of diverse Australians who all have something to say.
-You can have your say too, please submit your comments via our facebook page, you will also be able to join the conversation via Twitter.
+To further stimulate conversations about racism in Australia, the NSW Reconciliation Council presented a panel of diverse Australians who all have something to say on racism.

-The panel will include Race Discrimination Commissioner, Dr. Helen Szoke, Fear of a Brown Planet's Nazeem Hussain, UN Youth Ambassador, Benson Saulo and comedian Jennifer Wong.
-The evening will be hosted by ABC's Steve Cannane and will feature music from Ngaratya.
+The panel included Race Discrimination Commissioner, Dr. Helen Szoke, Fear of a Brown Planet's Nazeem Hussain, UN Youth Ambassador, Benson Saulo and comedian Jennifer Wong.
+The evening was hosted by ABC's Steve Cannane and featured music from Ngaratya.

 Steve Cannane is a news journalist and current affairs reporter for the Australian Broadcasting Corporation.
 Steve started with Triple J reporting for current affairs during The Morning Show.
 In 2004 he moved to report, produce and present Triple J's current affairs program, Hack where he was awarded the 2006 Walkley Award for Broadcast Interviewing.
 He currently presents The Drum on ABC News 24 and is a reporter on Lateline.

 Dr Helen Szoke was appointed as Australia’s full time Race Discrimination Commissioner in 2011.
 Up until her appointment, Helen Szoke was the Commissioner with the Victorian Equal Opportunity and Human Rights Commission.
 Helen is a Patron of New Beginnings and the Australian Arabic Women's Foundation Inc. and in 2011 was recognised with the Law Institute of Victoria Paul Baker Award for contribution to Human Rights.